xPMo/zsh-prompt-dir-glob/README.md

 prompt_dir_glob::add_glob --glob '(#qUw)' --prefix '%F{blue}'
 ```

-Do you want to do use cyan for the groups your in and can write to?
+Do you want to do use cyan for directories that groups you are a member of can write to?
 This plugin provides a function which you can use:

 ```zsh